dummy-ilh/MINE/Regression/LR/Ch14_Model_Selection.md

 **Recall the two competing models:** Full ($x_1,x_2$): $SSE=2.4$, $p=3$ parameters.
 Reduced ($x_1$ only): $SSE=17.1$, $p=2$ parameters. $n=5$, $SST=673.2$ in both cases.

 **Plain-language framing before anything else:** $R^2$ has a sneaky flaw — you can throw in a totally random, meaningless column of numbers as an extra "predictor," and $R^2$ will never go down, only stay flat or creep up.
 That's because OLS is mathematically guaranteed to use *any* extra flexibility it's given to shave off at least a tiny bit of error, even if that extra flexibility is pure noise.
 So $R^2$ alone can never tell you "was this new predictor actually worth adding, or did I just give the model more room to memorize coincidences?"
 This chapter is about four different referees, each with its own way of asking that same question: "does the improvement in fit actually earn back the cost of the extra complexity?"

+**A quick real-world illustration of the exact flaw, before we get to the four fixes:** imagine a company predicting employee turnover using tenure and salary — a reasonably strong model.
+Now suppose someone adds a third predictor: the last two digits of each employee's phone number.
+Nonsensical, obviously.
+But $R^2$ will still tick up, even if only by a hair — OLS will find *some* tiny spurious pattern between random digits and turnover in this particular sample, purely by chance, and use it.
+Nobody would seriously want to keep that predictor in a real model.
+This chapter's four tools are all, in different ways, designed to catch and penalize exactly this kind of "improvement that isn't real."

 ---